 Many of our students pursue careers in elementary, secondary, and special education, or in information science, childcare, or social work.
 Others have gone on to graduate school in the humanities (English, History, Film Studies) or social sciences (Sociology, Psychology, Anthropology).
 Graduates of our “Writing Youth Literature” course have moved into internships at Sesame Street Productions and the Harvey Klinger Literary Agency in New York City.

-Read more about the history of our program and children's literature studies at Pitt.
+Read more about the history of our program and children's literature studies at Pitt and see what students are saying about the certificate program.